Mrs Hazel Price

 In 1972 after many years of discussion, union with the Presbytarian Church was eventually agreed, the new organisation becoming the United Reformed Church.

-In 1976 In 1997 during a strong gale, the gable end of the Sunday School building collapsed, leading to its’ demolition in 1998.
+In 1997 during a strong gale, the gable end of the Sunday School building collapsed, leading to its’ demolition in 1998.
 Within four years the newly built Church Hall was ready for use, the parishioners having raised £120,000.

 By 2007 the original Church building was deemed to be unfit for use, so plans were put in place for an extension to the Church Hall.
 Many events were held to raise money for the Building Fund, but it was to be ten years before the extension was started.
 Attempts to sell the building came to nothing, so Building Fund money had to pay for demolition, which happened in 2013.
 More fund-raising events took place, and work on the new extension began in the autumn of 2017.